torbiak/creeperkeeper/README.md

 # Creeper Keeper

-Easily create Vine compilations with subtitles generated from metadata.
+Easily download Vines and create compilations with subtitles generated from metadata.

 Uses vine.co's API to get a user's posted and liked videos, and ffmpeg to render the subtitles and combine them all.